COR Freedom

 • Use: Short-Term, Long-Term

-As of 2023, you can expect to pay approximately $150 to $200 per linear foot for a modular aluminum ramp, including handrails and necessary hardware.
+As of 2025, the typical cost is $150 to $200 per linear foot, including handrails and hardware.

-Modular Steel Ramps
+Modular Steel Wheelchair Ramp Cost

 • Pros: Fast Installation, Potential Cost Savings with Self-Installation